smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 This gives you an infinite canvas and the ability to use a stylus if you like.

 To create a drawing, create a new file with a name ending in ".excalidraw.svg".
-The data the app needs, which Excalidraw calls "the scene", is stored in the svg file itself.
+The data the app needs, which Excalidraw calls "the scene", is stored in the SVG file itself.
-This means VS Code and GitHub see the file as an svg image and render it as an image, and Excalidraw uses the scene to let you continue to edit your drawing the next time you open it.
+This means VS Code and GitHub see the file as an SVG image and render it as an image, and Excalidraw uses the scene to let you continue to edit your drawing the next time you open it.

 You can also edit these files in a browser with [excalidraw.com](https://excalidraw.com/).